-- Use the "virtio" device model instead of "Hypervisor Default" - 5.
-When using bonding on top of VLANs on a RHEL-based system, networking appears to hang during system boot or when restarting the network.
+- Use the virtio device model instead of Hypervisor Default - 6.
+When using bonding on top of VLANs on a RHEL-based system, networking appears to stop responding during system boot or when restarting the network.

-On a RHEL-based system, having a bond on top of a VLAN while using ONBOOT=yes, can cause the system to hang during boot or when restarting the network.
-The system will appear to hang while trying to start one of the slave interfaces.
+On a RHEL-based system, having a bond on top of a VLAN while using ONBOOT=yes, can cause the system to stop responding during boot or when restarting the network.
+The system will appear to not respond while trying to start one of the slave interfaces.